Accountability

 Declarations of Material Personal Interests

-Material personal interests of the Governor and Deputy Governor are published by the Reserve Bank.
-These declarations are made voluntarily to promote openness and accountability and are made in addition to the declarations to the Treasurer that are required in terms of the Reserve Bank Act 1959.
-The format of the published declarations is similar to the Register of Members' Interests for Members of the Parliament of Australia.
+Material personal interests of the Governor and Deputy Governor are published by the RBA.
+These declarations are made voluntarily to promote openness and accountability and are made in addition to the declarations to the Treasurer that are required in terms of the Reserve Bank Act.
+The format of the published declarations is similar to the Register of Members’ Interests for Members of the Parliament of Australia.
+These declarations are updated from time to time to reflect changes in interests to be declared or when the occupant of either role changes.

 Governor’s Calendar of Meetings and Events